 Private Loans: Organizations such as Sallie Mae, Nellie Mae, and P.L.A.T.O. offer private loans.
 Rates, repayment plans, and borrowing limits vary.

 After you have a plan for your finances nailed down, revisit it every few months to make sure it still makes sense for your circumstances.
-Unsubsidized loans should be the first to pay off; they accrue interest while you are in school, so the cost of borrowing is higher than it is for subsidized loans.
+Unsubsidized loans should be the first to pay off; they accrue interest while you are in school, so borrowing interest is higher than government subsidized loans.